bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 ## Project Details
 ### Problem Identification:
 Reading has become more of a chore for many individuals, losing the joy and excitement it once held.
-Recognizing this challenge, ReadWave Explorer aims to bring back the fun in reading by providing an engaging and personalized platform for book enthusiasts.
+Recognizing this challenge, ReadWave aims to bring back the fun in reading by providing an engaging and personalized platform for book enthusiasts.

 ### Solution Proposal:
-ReadWave Explorer is not just a book recommendation system; it's a comprehensive platform designed to inspire a love for reading.
+ReadWave is not just a book recommendation system; it's a comprehensive platform designed to inspire a love for reading.
 Users will start their journey by creating personalized profiles, inputting preferences, and sharing a bit about their reading habits.
 The system will then guide them through engaging personality questions tailored to unveil their reading passions.
-Additionally, the platform will feature fun and educational book-related mini-games, including book trivia, word puzzles, and character quizzes.
-Users can earn rewards or unlock special features by participating and excelling in these games.
+Additionally, the platform will feature the top books of the week displayed on the website.
 The ultimate goal is to create an immersive reading experience, fostering a reading community dedicated to exploration and shared enthusiasm.

 ### Project Scope:
-The platform will include features for users to create profiles, input preferences, track reading progress, and engage in book-related mini-games.
-Users can also share book recommendations within the community, participate in reading challenges, and join discussions.
+The platform will include features for users to create profiles, input preferences, track reading progress, and engage in the personality quiz to receive personalized book recommendations.
+Users can also explore the top books of the week displayed on the website.

 ### Project Aim:
-ReadWave Explorer aims to transform reading into an adventurous and communal experience.
-By blending book recommendations with engaging content, community features, and book-related mini-games, the platform encourages users to read more, share their passion, and explore the diverse world of literature.
+ReadWave aims to transform reading into an adventurous and communal experience.
+By blending book recommendations with engaging content and community features, the platform encourages users to read more, share their passion, and explore the diverse world of literature.

 ## Roles and Tasks
 ### Roles: